-Our vegetable production system takes a holistic approach to bring you the healthiest and freshest produce possible.
+We apply a holistic approach to yield the healthiest and freshest produce possible.
 Though we are not certified organic, our vegetables are grown to a better-than-organic standard.
-We rely on crop rotations, cover crops, precision irrigation, conservation tillage, and holistic nutrient management methods to manage threats to our crops and promote a healthier agroecosystem.
+We rely on crop rotations, cover crops, precision irrigation, conservation tillage, and holistic nutrient management methods to manage threats and promote a healthier agroecosystem.

 Holistic Nutrient Management

 Our farm relies heavily on cover crops and compost produced by our other agricultural enterprises for nutrients crops need.
 We calculate nutrient losses due to harvesting activity and replace what was lost with a combination of cover crop residues and compost produced on-farm.
 By managing our nutrients, soil biodiversity is enhanced, greenhouse gas emissions are reduced, vegetable nutrient composition is maximized, and nutrient losses to the environment are minimized.

 At Mary’s Land Farm, we’re always improving our ecosystem and maximizing usages of natural resources.
 Most recently, we created a 1/3rd an acre hydroponic greenhouse using both Nutrient Flow Technique (NFT) and a 30,000-gallon Deep Water Culture (DWC).

 Hydroponic gardening has been around for millennia.
 The most commonly depicted hydroponic crop is rice, which is often grown in a DWC style environment, such as a swampy marsh or a shallow pond.
 We’re mainly producing leafy greens and herbs, and will adjust our production to include fruits and other vegetables.
 Using hydroponics, we can grow virtually any crop!